'Jeopardy!' Apologizes For 'Outdated And Inaccurate' Medical Term Following Backlash

 “As a neurologist specializing in #POTS, I think when #POTS makes it to the national headlines, it's a good thing even though the circumstances are bad,” she tweeted. “@Jeopardy and @SavannahGuthrie have a chance to make it right by explaining what #POTS is to the viewers.”

-“Jeopardy!” is produced by Sony Pictures Television, a division of Sony Group Corp (NYSE: SONY).
+“Jeopardy!” is produced by Sony Pictures Television, a division of Sony Group Corp.
+(NYSE: SONY)

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.